THE FILM NIGHT

-1) to show great films by independent filmmakers and
+1) to show great SHORT films TO PEOPLE WHO LOVE THEM and

-Every month we showcase a selection of intriguing, challenging, and exciting short films curated by the team at South London Shorts; the admission we receive from these nights is then re-invested into making one amazing film each year.
+Every year we showcase a selection of intriguing, challenging, and exciting short films curated by the team at South London Shorts; the admission we receive from these nights is then re-invested into supporting independent filmmakers.